 2. The Authority shall monitor new and existing financial activities and may adopt guidelines and recommendations in accordance with Article 16 with a view to promoting the safety and soundness of markets, and convergence and effectiveness of regulatory and supervisory practices.
 (20 Balz, Berès)

+2a.
+The Authority shall, within its respective competences, develop standards on conduct of business supervision addressed to national competent authorities, such as on minimum powers and tasks.
+(404 Giegold > applies to Art.
+1, 2 & 3)

 3. The Authority may also issue warnings in the event that a financial activity poses a serious threat to the objectives laid down in Article 1(5).

-4. The Authority shall establish, as an integral part of the Authority, a Committee on financial innovation, which brings together all relevant competent authorities and authorities responsible for consumer protection with a view to achieving a coordinated approach to the regulatory and supervisory treatment of new or innovative financial activities and providing advice for the Authority to present to the European Parliament, the Council and the Commission.
+4. The Authority shall establish, as an integral part of the Authority, a Committee on proportionality, to ensure that the differences in the nature, scale and complexity of risks, changing business models and practice, and the size of financial institutions and markets is reflected in the work of the Authority, and (406 Balz > applies to Art.
+1, 2 & 3) a Committee on consumer protection and financial innovation, which brings together all relevant competent authorities and authorities responsible for consumer protection with a view to enhancing consumer protection and (695 Giegold > applies to Art.
+1, 2 & 3) achieving a coordinated approach to the regulatory and supervisory treatment of new or innovative financial activities and providing advice for the Authority to present to the European Parliament, the Council and the Commission.
 The Authority shall closely cooperate with the European Data Protection Board to avoid duplication, inconsistencies and legal uncertainty in the sphere of data protection.
-The (405 Karas > ) Authority may also include national data protection authorities as part of the Committee.
+The (405 Karas > (> applies to Art.
+1, 2 & 3) Authority may also include national data protection authorities as part of the Committee.

 5. The Authority may temporarily prohibit or restrict the marketing, distribution or sale of certain financial products, instruments or activities (applies to Art.
-3) /instruments(408 Klinz-Tremosa i Balcells-Cornillet, 411 Berès et al > ) that have the potential to cause significant financial damage to customers or threaten (408, 888, 992 Klinz-Tremosa i Balcells-Cornillet > ) the orderly functioning and integrity of financial markets or the stability of the whole or part of the financial system in the Union in the cases specified and under the conditions laid down in the legislative acts referred to in Article 1(2) or, if so required, in the case of an emergency situation in accordance with and under the conditions laid down in Article 18.
+3) /instruments(408 Klinz-Tremosa i Balcells-Cornillet, 411 Berès et al > applies to Art.
+1, 2 & 3) that have the potential to cause significant financial damage to customers or threaten (408, 888, 992 Klinz-Tremosa i Balcells-Cornillet > applies to Art.
+1, 2 & 3) the orderly functioning and integrity of financial markets or the stability of the whole or part of the financial system in the Union in the cases specified and under the conditions laid down in the legislative acts referred to in Article 1(2) or, if so required, in the case of an emergency situation in accordance with and under the conditions laid down in Article 18.

 The Authority shall review the decision referred to in the first subparagraph at appropriate intervals, as soon as possible and at least every 6 months.
 The Authority may renew the prohibition or restriction twice, after which period it shall become permanent, unless the Authority considers otherwise.
-(409 Hübner, 410 Giegold, 412 Berès et al > )
+(409 Hübner, 410 Giegold, 412 Berès et al > applies to Art.
+1, 2 & 3)

 A Member State may request the Authority to reconsider its decision.
 In that case, the Authority shall decide, in accordance with the procedure set out in the second subparagraph of Article 44(1), whether it maintains its decision.